Behind These Hazel Eyes: Background and writing

 We had just done with "Since U Been Gone," which everyone was happy with.
 We sent a rough version of "Behind These Hazel Eyes," without any lyrics, to Kelly and Clive Davis.
 It was in part an olive branch to Kelly, because there was miscommunication on "Since U Been Gone," where Kelly had written some lyrics and Max and I didn't know about it and we had finished the song.
 So we wanted to write "Behind" with her from the beginning, but we were in different places.
 She had just won American Idol and was on tour, so she'd e-mail me lyrics, and I'd e-mail her my thoughts.

-In an interview with Entertainment Weekly, Clarkson explains that "Behind These Hazel Eyes" is "about the dipstick who completely screwed up and now is unhappy and you're happy."
+In an interview with Entertainment Weekly, Clarkson explained that "Behind These Hazel Eyes" is "about the dipstick who completely screwed up and now is unhappy and you're happy."
 She also considered the song as one of her favorites that she once intended to name Breakaway after the song.
 Critics speculated that the song reflects Clarkson's break-up with David Hodges, an ex-member of Evanescence.
 According to MTV, the song was originally written prior to the break-up.
 Nonetheless, Clarkson decided to tweak the song lyrics after breaking up with Hodges to express her emotional pain.
 Clarkson also said that the song almost did not make it into the album.
 She explained, "It had different lyrics in the beginning [...]
 I ended up calling Luke [Lukasz Gottwald], the writer, and we did a totally different song to it.
 It's now my favorite song on the record.
 Crappy relationships [make for] a good song."